Memorial Union Terrace chairs return this week, just in time for weather warmup

 Seating at the Terrace, including during live music and film showings, is first-come, first-served.

-Dining options inside Memorial Union include pub fare at der Rathskeller; pasta bowls and made-to-order pizza at Strada; sandwiches and made-to-order salads at Carte; desserts at the Daily Scoop; beverages and homemade pastries, sandwiches and grab-n-go meals at Peet’s Coffee and Badger Market; beverages and snacks at der Stiftskeller; and made-to-order pizza and appetizers at seasonal Lakeview Lounge.
+Dining options inside Memorial Union include pub fare at the Rathskeller; pasta bowls and made-to-order pizza at Strada; sandwiches and made-to-order salads at Carte; desserts at the Daily Scoop; beverages and homemade pastries, sandwiches and grab-n-go meals at Peet’s Coffee and Badger Market; beverages and snacks at the Stiftskeller; and made-to-order pizza and appetizers at seasonal Lakeview Lounge.

 The Brat Stand at the Terrace is expected to open for the season Friday, and the seasonal BBQ Stand will open in early May.